SusungHong/Debiased-Score-Distillation-Sampling/README.md

 ## Acknowledgements

-We greatly appreciate the contributions of the great public projects, [SJC](https://github.com/pals-ttic/sjc) and [ThreeStudio](https://github.com/threestudio-project/threestudio).
+We appreciate the contributions of the great public projects, [SJC](https://github.com/pals-ttic/sjc) and [ThreeStudio](https://github.com/threestudio-project/threestudio).

 ## Cite as
 ```